Top of page

 Cancer-related fatigue

-This information is about cancer-related fatigue, a type of extreme tiredness that can be physical, mental and emotional.
-Fatigue affects most people who have cancer.
+Cancer-related fatigue is a type of extreme tiredness that can be physical, mental and emotional.
+It affects most people who have cancer.

 On this page